conmurphy/emea-pvt-2022-nac-service-integration/README.md

 An example tenant definition is provided in `data/tenant_nac_l4l7.yaml`.
 This is where the data (variable definition) is abstracted from the logic (infrastructure declaration).

-Navigate to `data/tenant_nac_l4l7.yaml` and take note of the structure.
+Navigate to the `data` folder and note that there are three `YAML` files.

+- `data/tenant_nac_l4l7.yaml` - configures the tenant, AP, EPGs, VRF, BDs, Contracts, and Filters
+- `data/l4l7_service_graph.yaml` - configures the service graph and attaches to the web contract
+- `data/vmm_access_policies.yaml` - Configures the VMM integration and VLAN pools

 This example provisions the following ACI resources

 - Tenant
   - nac_l4l7